volodymyrholovetskyi/bookshop-express/README.md

    ![](./plan_query/use_index.png)

-   As you can see, the execution time of a query using indexes gives a greater increase in performance.
+   As you can see, the `executionTimeMillis` of a query using indexes gives a greater increase in performance.

 ## Technologies

+- Express

+- TypeScript

-- Nodejs (Express)
+- HTTP Client

 - MongoDB

+- Mocha, Chai, Sinon

 - Docker

-- Integration Test

 ## Set-up
 - run mongodb in docker container (docker-compose up -d)